PNY 512GB microSD Express Review: Nintendo Switch 2

 Game Read Times

-Next we tested how long each it took to copy Mario Kart World (21.9 GB) from each microSD Express card to the internal memory, here are the results:
+Next we tested how long each it took to copy Mario Kart World (21.9 GB) from each microSD Express card to the internal memory to test the read speeds, here are the results:

 Again, the PNY came top with the fastest read times.
 It copied Mario kart World (21.9 GB) from the cards to the system memory in 3 minutes and 26 seconds.